Chapter 4

 Nick is now striding over to Traci’s table.
 Darn, she thinks.

 The three senior academics exchange brief pleasantries.
 Agarwal makes the effort to introduce his young postdoc, but Nick ignores this.
-Traci observes the rudeness, but also concludes that Steve is unperturbed.
+Traci observes the rudeness, but also concludes that Steve appears unperturbed.
 He seems perfectly happy making sure his second beer is not wasted.

-Nick is still standing.
-“We met for the same reason, a few weeks ago.
-But it didn’t go well.
-She has an agenda.”
-Nick has prepared his lies carefully: they are based on some truth.
+Nick has prepared his lies carefully.
 “She wasn’t interested in my tributes towards Standish.
 She only wanted dirt on the guy.
 I wouldn’t play that game.
 I have no desire to speak ill of the dead.
-The interview ended badly, and I kicked her out of my office.
+I kicked her out of my office.
+After that, I checked into her background.
+Peculiar thing is, only her journalism credentials show up on the internet.
+She’s written several commentaries for Science and Nature.
+And she has her own web site.
+But her online headshot is fake, it’s absolutely nothing like her.”

-She’s Black?” assumes Agarwal.
+She’s Black?” assumes Traci.

 “My point is,” Nick continues, “this woman has something to hide.
 She’s using an alias, I’m sure of it.
 I can’t even find out if she really has a Ph.D.
 She told me she has, but she didn’t say where it was from.
 I don’t even know which State she lives in.
 I tried a reverse number search on her phone and found nothing.
 I guess she’s using a burner.
 But why?
 What doesn’t she want us to know?